 What? - I employ earthquakes and surface deformation to study crustal and tectonic processes, and conversely, use these crustal processes to understand the physics of earthquakes and volcanoes.
 I am invested in digging into the interactive nature of varied geophysical systems that neighbor one another.
 To do so, I explore and develop methods to interchangeably or jointly using different data types that record the same geophysical process.

-I have been fascinated by planetary sciences since middle-school.
-Over time this interest focused in on how the Earth deforms and the processes that aid this deformation.
-Earth's crustal deformation over geologic and historic timescales has moulded the geopolitical and socio-economic construct of our society.
-Its study facilitates an understanding, and to an extent helps modulate, its present and future effects on our very existence and way of life.
-An investigation into this deformation over time also enables us to use Earth as a reference to study planet-like bodies within observational distances in the vastness of space.
+Why? - Crustal deformation on Earth over geologic and historic timescales has moulded the geopolitical and socio-economic construct of the world we live in.
+Its study facilitates an understanding, and to an extent helps modulate, its present and future effects on our existence and way of life.

 How? - I use seismic and geodetic data to observe and quantify seismic and volcanic crustal deformation.
 I test for different applications of these data, and their interchangeble or joint use.
 I further develop physics-based models to study these systems in isolation and as complex, interacting units.
 Some of these studies can be found here.